Learn more about UM-Dearborn

 The University encourages students and prospective students to address complaints relating to the University of Michigan-Dearborn's institutional policies and consumer protection issues with personnel in the office, department, school, or college that led to the complaint alleged.
 If needed, senior university administrators may also become involved to help resolve complaints.

-If you have concerns regarding the quality of instruction provided at the university or the university's ongoing ability to meet its accreditation requirements, you may contact the university's accreditor, the Higher Learning Commission of the North Central Association of Colleges and Schools, using the process described at https://www.hlcommission.org/HLC-institutions/complaints.html.
+If you have concerns regarding the quality of instruction provided at the university or the university's ongoing ability to meet its accreditation requirements, you may contact the university's accreditor, the Higher Learning Commission of the North Central Association of Colleges and Schools, using the procedures outlined on the HLC website.

-If your concerns about the university involve consumer protection issues, you may contact the Consumer Protection Division of the Michigan Attorney General's Office using the procedure described at http://www.michigan.gov/0,1607,7-164-17331-42077-.00.html.
+If your concerns about the university involve consumer protection issues, you may contact the Consumer Protection Division of the Michigan Attorney General.

 The Office of Financial Aid & Scholarships provides support for students to meet their educational goals through scholarships, grants, loans, and work programs through the university, U.S. Department of Education, (Michigan) Student Scholarships & Grants, and private sources.
 The information within this section will provide an excellent place for the financial aid novice and veterans to learn about resources available to them as well as your rights and responsibilities as a student consumer.